werkzeugkiste/eslint-config/README.md

 https://github.com/eslint/eslint/issues/3458#issuecomment-133071869
 -->

-Then add an `.eslintrc.json` file to the root of your project before running the eslint command, with the following content
+Then add an `.eslintrc.json` file with the following content to the root of your project:

 ```json
 {